TheArctesian/Flexi/log.md

 - [x] finish restApi

 <strong>Description: </strong>
-Actually really good work done, got a lot of the structure out will need polishing but uk what good enough
+Actually really good work done, got a lot of the structure out will need polishing but uk what good enough.
+Go apis are set but they don't return anything will need to set up db next time

 <br>